 The landscape is barren in places and you could be forgiven for thinking you’d been transplanted to Mars!
 The looming mountains and hot volcanic landscape are incredible as you traverse the crossing!

-This is definitely one place I wouldn’t miss if you’re travelling around the North Island!
+The Tongariro is one of the best places to visit in New Zealand!
 Even if you don’t like hiking, I still recommend it as the views are great!

 As far as I’m concerned:

 Wellington is a beautiful and lively destination at the bottom of the North Island.
 Even though I visited on Christmas Day and it was really quiet, I still enjoyed my time there immensely!

 The city really is beautiful, even if the weather can get a little bit extreme at times!
 The waterfront is a beautiful spot as you look across the water.
 With the Te Papa museum here as well, it’s a must visit in Wellington!

 My visit only lasted for a day, so I couldn’t see everything, but there’s plenty of things to do in Wellington.
 You can visit the zoo, take a cable car ride and see amazing views from the top of Mount Victoria!

 Wellington may only be a small city, but it’s somewhere you should visit while on the North Island!
 The culture and the scenery will leave you wanting to stay for longer!
 It’s also a great place to start one of the numerous New Zealand road trips from!